Skip to content

 Whiplash can force the vertebrae in your neck and upper back out of their proper position, leading to pain, stiffness, and nerve irritation.
 Chiropractic care directly addresses this misalignment.
 Through gentle and precise adjustments, a chiropractor can restore your spine’s natural curve, taking pressure off the nerves and allowing your body to heal correctly.
 This isn't about forceful cracking; it's a targeted approach to fix the structural problem at its source.
 At Lazar Spinal Care, we use advanced methods like the QSM3 technique to provide gentle, effective adjustments that support long-term wellness.

-Physical Therapy to Restore Movement
+Physical Therapy to Regain Full Motion

 After a whiplash injury, the muscles and ligaments in your neck can become weak and stiff.
 Physical therapy is designed to safely get you moving again.
 A physical therapist will guide you through a personalized set of exercises and stretches aimed at improving your flexibility, rebuilding strength, and restoring your normal range of motion.
 This guided movement is crucial for preventing chronic stiffness and ensuring the supporting muscles in your neck and back are strong enough to maintain proper alignment as you heal.

-Massage Therapy to Relieve Tension
+Massage Therapy for Muscle Tension Relief

 The muscles in your neck and shoulders often tighten up to protect the injured area after whiplash, leading to painful knots and spasms.
 Massage therapy is an excellent way to address this.
 A trained therapist can use specific techniques, like deep tissue massage, to release that built-up tension and soften rigid muscles.
 This not only provides immediate pain relief but also improves blood circulation to the area, which delivers oxygen and nutrients that are essential for tissue repair.